laxmandudhate/Devops/LINUX COMMANDS CHEAT SHEET.md

 ### uniq (Remove Duplicates)

-**Theory:** Removes or counts duplicate adjacent lines.
+Removes or counts duplicate adjacent lines.
 Usually used with `sort` for effective duplicate removal.

 ```bash
 # Remove duplicate lines (must be sorted)